MIMIR: Masked Image Modeling for Mutual Information-based Adversarial Robustness: MIMIR

 \subsection{Threat Model}

-\textbf{Adversary's Goal.} The attacker aims to fool the trained model by decreasing the overall classification accuracy (non-targeted) or forcing the model to recognize an input as a specific target (targeted).
-The image perturbations are limited by the $l_\infty$ norm for invisibility.
+\textbf{Adversary's goal.} The attacker aims to fool the trained model with both non-targeted and targeted attacks.
+The goal is to decrease the overall classification accuracy (non-targeted) or compel the model to recognize any inputs as a specific target (targeted).
+Meanwhile, the adversarial perturbations applied to the input should be invisible so that they will not be easily detected.
+During the training phase, the model optimizes its parameters to minimize the loss between predicted outputs and true labels, thereby enhancing classification accuracy.
+In contrast, the adversary's objective is to develop algorithms that generate perturbations capable of maximizing this loss.
+For a targeted attack, the attacker decreases the loss between the output and the specified target label.
+To maintain the imperceptibility of the perturbations, the magnitude of the adversarial modifications is constrained by distance measures (such as $l2$ and $l_\infty$), ensuring that the alterations to the input data remain within a visually indistinguishable range.

-\textbf{Adversary Knowledge.} The attacker has white-box access to the model, including training data, architectures, hyperparameters, and model weights.
+\textbf{Adversary knowledge.} The attacker has white-box access to the model, including training data, architectures, hyperparameters, and model weights.
 The attacker can implement iterative attacks and unlimited queries to update adversarial examples multiple times in white and black-box settings.
-Adversarial examples can be created according to model architectures, parameters, the gradients of loss function, and datasets.
-The adversary can adaptively design new attacks for a specific model according to the design details of the defense method.
+Adversarial examples can be created according to model architectures, parameters, the gradients of the loss function, and datasets.
+In addition, we also consider adaptive adversaries who are also aware of potential defenses.
+The adversary can design new attacks for a specific model according to the design details of the defense method.

-\textbf{Defender's Goal.} The defender's main goal is to train a robust model against potential adversarial attacks and prevent the performance of natural data from decreasing significantly.
-In addition, the defense method should be robust against adaptive attacks specifically designed for it.
+\textbf{Defender's goal.} From the defender's perspective, the main goal is to train a robust model against potential adversarial attacks.
+The defender considers the following objectives: \begin{compactitem} \item The defender aims to prevent the performance of natural data from decreasing significantly, but allows a slight drop of natural accuracy for a trade-off in exchange for robustness. \item The defense method should provide a notable improvement compared to models without defenses when subjected to various adversarial attacks, especially to adaptive attacks that are aware of the details of the defense method. \item The defense method should be efficient and scalable to large datasets such as ImageNet-1K~\cite{5206848}. \end{compactitem}